mirrorrepos/neurodamus/docs/online-lfp.rst

 ~~~~~~~~~~~~~~~~

 To perform online LFP calculation, a weights file is required.
 The weights file should follow a specific format to ensure proper functioning.
-More information about this file can be found in the `SONATA Simulation Specification <https://github.com/BlueBrain/sonata-extension/blob/tharayil/source/sonata_simulation.rst#format-of-the-electrodes_file>`_
+More information about this file can be found in the `SONATA Simulation Specification <https://github.com/BlueBrain/sonata-extension/blob/master/source/sonata_tech.rst#format-of-the-electrodes_file>`_

-Generating the Electrodes File
+Generating the Electrodes File (WIP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The electrodes file can be generated using specific steps and considerations.
 Follow the instructions below to generate the file:

-1. Step 1 of generating the weights file...
-2. Step 2 of generating the weights file...
-3. Step 3 of generating the weights file...
-    - Consideration 1 for generating the weights file...
-    - Consideration 2 for generating the weights file...
+    *TODO*

 Generating the LFP report
 --------------------------